• Upgrading to Jakarta EE 10: Transforming Applications with Eclipse Transformer

 • EJB support in Piranha via CDI

 Enterprise Beans was once the face of Java EE, but as we discussed a while ago, is currently de-emphasised in Jakarta EE.
 However, since there’s so much existing code using Enterprise Beans, a certain level of support is still desired.
 Piranha Cloud, a relatively new runtime supporting Jakarta EE, takes a somewhat novel approach to Enterprise Beans.
 Instead of implementing a separate container, Piranha Cloud, via the OmniBeans project, maps Enterprise Beans annotations to equivalent functionality in CDI itself, or to technologies in Jakarta EE leveraging CDI (such as Jakarta Transactions).
-Enterprise Beans features not currently present in Jakarta EE, …
+Enterprise Beans features not currently present in Jakarta EE, such as the pooled …

 EJB support in Piranha via CDI Read More »